Children's Sunday School

 Easter Sunday dawns with bright rejoicing that God has triumphed over death by raising Jesus from the dead!
-We celebrate with two services on Easter morning, 8 am and 10:30 am, with breakfast in-between.
+We celebrate with service on Easter morning, @ 10:30 am.
 Easter is also a season, seven weeks of celebrating Christ’s resurrection and reading the stories of His appearances before His ascension back into heaven with God.

 This church holiday celebrates the birth of the church thousands of years ago, when after Jesus’ ascension into heaven, the disciples began their ministry of preaching the word, and thousands became believers.
 We often sing “Happy Birthday” to the universal church and wear red for the Holy Spirit, who was sent by God on Pentecost to inspire and guide the church and its leaders.